mfem/web/src/integration.md

 Element-wise integration arises in various places in the finite element method.
-A few of the most common occurrences are square and rectangular bilinear form operators, linear form operators, and the calculation of norms from field data.
+A few of the most common occurrences are square and rectangular bilinear form operators, linear functionals, and the calculation of norms from field data.

 | Type                  | Primary Function Needing Implementation          |